 Both the year’s, and the day’s deep midnight is.

 The speaker does not believe that he is ever going to love again.
 He will not be changed from the state he is in now as “none.”
 Donne addresses the lovers again, as he did earlier on in the poem.
 He tells them that they need to, when summer comes, enjoy it.
 They’re going to love and experience the “new lust” of the season.

 Donne reminds the reader that it is Saint Lucy’s Day.
-While she enjoys the festival the speaker is making plans to rename this day in honour of his lost love.
+While she enjoys the festival the speaker is making plans to rename this day in honor of his lost love.
 He is going to hold a vigil for her.
-The day is perfect for this kind remembrance as it is the midnight of the season and the year.
+The day is perfect for this kind of remembrance as it is the midnight of the season and the year.
 It is the “eve” of a new season and the “eve” of a new year.